Participation.

 - Ideas flow freely.

-- Working out loud, radical transparency, sharing, rapid exchange of tools ne techniques
+- Working out loud, radical transparency, sharing, rapid exchange of tools and techniques.

 Projects.